 A mind consumed by its own propensity to slay and smiling, slay and smile.

 I’ll slit your throat.

 Roger Watkins, directing under pseudonym, disowned this film.
-I heard that the husband of the lead actress, in an attempt to salvage a faltering relationship, cast his wife as the lead in the film.
+The husband of the lead actress, in an attempt to salvage a faltering relationship, cast his wife as the lead in the film.
 She helped pen the film, too.